vimeo/psalm/docs/running_psalm/configuration.md

   loadXdebugStub="[bool]"
 >
 ```
-If not present, Psalm will only load the Xdebug stub if psalm has unloaded the extension.
+If not present, Psalm will only load the Xdebug stub if Psalm has unloaded the extension.
 When `true`, Psalm will load the Xdebug extension stub (as the extension is unloaded when Psalm runs).
 Setting to `false` prevents the stub from loading.